colsoncrim/gatsby-site/src/pages/posts/003-third-post.md

 ---
-title: "Third Post - Express Routing"
+title: "Third Post - Javascript vs Typescript"
 date: 2020-05-15 11:00:00
 author: "John Doe"
 path: '/third-post'
+image: ../../images/js_ts.png
 ---

-Today we are going to talk about express routing and how much fun it is.
-Today we are going to talk about express routing and how much fun it is.
-Today we are going to talk about express routing and how much fun it is.
-Today we are going to talk about express routing and how much fun it is.
-Today we are going to talk about express routing and how much fun it is.
-Today we are going to talk about express routing and how much fun it is.
-Today we are going to talk about express routing and how much fun it is.
-Today we are going to talk about express routing and how much fun it is.
+What are the core differences between Javascript and Typescript?
+What are the core differences between Javascript and Typescript?
+What are the core differences between Javascript and Typescript?
+What are the core differences between Javascript and Typescript?
+What are the core differences between Javascript and Typescript?
+What are the core differences between Javascript and Typescript?
+What are the core differences between Javascript and Typescript?
+What are the core differences between Javascript and Typescript?
+What are the core differences between Javascript and Typescript?